sagemath/sage-archive-2023-02-01/src/doc/en/constructions/groups.rst

        sage: rubik
        The PermutationGroup of all legal moves of the Rubik's cube.
        sage: print rubik
-       The Rubik's cube group with genrators R,L,F,B,U,D in SymmetricGroup(48).
+       The Rubik's cube group with generators R,L,F,B,U,D in SymmetricGroup(48).
        sage: G = rubik.group()
        sage: G.order()
        43252003274489856000